V4Fire/Client/src/components/friends/daemons/README.md

 ### [join]

-A strategy type to join conflict tasks.
+A strategy type for joining conflicting tasks.
 The parameter is provided to [[Async]].

 ```typescript
 import iBlock, { component, field } from 'components/super/i-block/i-block';